 5h.
 MCPTT client 4 sends an ad hoc group call leave response towards MCPTT server A.

 6. The MCPTT server A may notify the authorised MCPTT user of all the users who are added to the on-going ad hoc group call.
 This notification may be sent to the authorised MCPTT user by the MCPTT server A more than once during the call when MCPTT users join or leave the ad hoc group call.
+All ad hoc group call notify messages contain the call resulting criteria used by the MCPTT servers to determine the list of participants to be invited.

 7. The MCPTT server A adds MCPTT client 3 to the ad hoc group call and removes MCPTT client 4 from the ad hoc group call.